Chevrolet C/K (fourth generation): 454 SS (1990–1993)

-Initially offered solely in black paint and a red interior, Chevrolet introduced a choice of paint colors for the 454SS for 1992, adding red and white monochrome exteriors, along with blue, beige, and gray interiors.
+Initially offered solely in black paint and a red interior, Chevrolet introduced a choice of paint colors for the 454 SS for 1992, adding red and white monochrome exteriors, along with blue, beige, and gray interiors.

-Competing with the similar Ford SVT Lightning, the 454SS was produced through the 1993 model year.
+Competing with the similar Ford SVT Lightning, the 454 SS was produced through the 1993 model year.
 In total, 16,953 examples were produced (13,748 were sold for the 1990 model year).

 Export and foreign production

 Australia and New Zealand

 In 1992, GM began imports of GMC trucks into Australia through its Holden division, exclusively for conversion to ambulances.
 The trucks were GMC K2500s, powered by 6.5L turbodiesel V8 engines.
 In contrast to the subsequent Holden Suburban, the vehicles were not sold to the general public and retained GMC divisional badging.

 The ambulance conversion was done by Jakab Industries of Tamworth, New South Wales, who fitted a fiberglass hatchback body to the GMC chassis cab; the firm also converted the vehicles to right-hand drive.
-The vehicles were developed as a successor for ambulances based on Ford F-series chassis (Ford of Australia ended importation of the F-Series for 1992).
+The vehicles were developed as a successor for ambulances based on Ford F-Series chassis (Ford of Australia ended importation of the F-Series for 1992).

 While imported in highly limited numbers due to their specific use, Australian importation of the C/K chassis lasted through 1999 production.

 In New Zealand, the national Ambulance Advisory Transport Board selected on the fourth-generation C/K in 1988 to replace vehicles based on Bedford and International Harvester chassis.
 Beginning in 1989, the C2500 chassis cab was imported by General Motors New Zealand and locally converted to right-hand drive.
 While exported from the United States with Chevrolet badging, GM New Zealand branded the vehicles with the Sierra nameplate (used by GMC in North America); conversely, GM Australia imported GMC-branded trucks.

 Through the 1990s, "Chevrolet Sierras" served in the fleet of the St John Ambulance Service; as the C/K was replaced by the Chevrolet Silverado for 1999, subsequent imports to New Zealand were badged in line with its North American counterpart, serving as ambulances into the 2000s.